 Okay, now that we know the answer to “What is noom?” and the most common basic questions, it's time to talk about how it stacks up to other top weight loss apps and programs.
 Here are the most common ones that people ask about when comparing to Noom.

 Noom vs Weight Watchers

 A few of my friends have had great success on Weight Watchers, and others have seen their ads comparing Weight Watchers to MySpace.
-So it makes sense that I've been asked how does Noom Compare to Weight Watchers?
+So it makes sense that I've been asked to cpmpare Noom vs WW.
 Noom and Weight Watchers are similar in a lot of ways but there are a few differences that really set them apart, such as in-person meetings versus in-app coaching and group support.
 Both are great options.
 It just depends on what you are looking for.
 I actually discuss the differences in my post, “Is Noom the New Weight Watchers Alternative?”

 Noom vs Rise